HCI-Group-For-Voice-Recognition-App/Voice-Recognition-App/README.md

 The project webpage supports display in various browsers such as Lenovo Browser, Microsoft Edge, and Google Chrome.

+Do not use a VPN when running programs and opening web pages

 Author: ZhongKai Wang, HaoJun Feng, YiJia Luo.